Market-Connections Professional Resume Writing Services

 Perhaps this is the right time for a career change.
 Are you financially prepared to switch?

-• Access online sources to determine average salaries of people in your dreamed-about career.
+• Access online sources to determine the average salaries of people in your dream career.
 Can you live comfortably on the salary?
 What are the chances your earnings will grow over the years?

 • Try to find someone who does the work now and arrange to sit down with them to ask some questions about their career.
-In sum, take special care to gather info you need first about your dream career, before quitting your current job and diving in to the unknown.
+In sum, take special care to gather the data you need first about your dream career, before quitting your current job and diving into the unknown.

-5. What will switching careers mean in terms of your health insurance?
+What will switching careers mean in terms of your health insurance?
 As you know, healthcare is expensive.
-Therefore, consider what will change about your health insurance, if you switch jobs.
+Therefore, consider what will change about your health insurance if you switch jobs.

 • Is your healthcare insurance now connected with your job?
 How much do you pay for it?
 What will it cost when you switch careers?
 Your health insurance is a big-ticket item, particularly if you’re also covering your spouse and children.